adarshrhegde/ast-instrumentation/README.md

 The main class consists of the following statement.
 Make changes to source_dir(source code directory) and backup_dir(Backup directory) in the statement.
 InstrumentationParser instrumentationParser = new InstrumentationParser(source_dir, backup_dir);

+The execution of the main class parses the entire source application and adds instrumentation statements.

 Running Unit test cases of the instrumenting application:

 Execute the following gradle command :